Pseudoexpertise/Math-Odyssey-II/standards/rules.md

 ### Permitted Tools

 Everything is allowed as long as it's your group's work.
-In the end, you as a group must be familiar with your own project.\
+In the end, you, as a group, must be familiar with your own project.\
 For those that succeed enough points to win a prize, their submission's authenticity will be verified by an oral exam of their, so claimed, own work.

 Only the ones that pass the exam will win the prize.\